Ankit12212/Talking-Health-Bot-/README.md

 - If audio output does not work, restart the notebook kernel and run only the relevant cells.
 - Ensure your microphone and speakers are configured correctly in Windows.
 - For issues with dependencies, check your Python environment and reinstall packages as needed.

-## License

-This project is for educational purposes.

-## Author

-Ankit Regmi